 Originally developed for the NES, Dr. Mario worked better as a Game Boy title, despite lacking the colorful visuals of the home version.
 Apparently, Mario got his MD and has to prescribe pills to patients, filling up bottles with your help (this angered a lot of parents at the time, concerned that the game was teaching their kids some informal pharmacology).
 This is all pretty much just window dressing to hide the fact that Dr. Mario is a rather blatant ripoff of Tetris.
 As far as source material to crib from, though, Tetris is a stellar choice.
 So, by the transitive property, Dr. Mario was a fun and habit-forming puzzle game, just what the doctor ordered.

 F-1 Race was perhaps most notable for its accompanying hardware.
 It was often sold alongside the Game Boy four-player adapter, which let you compete with three of your friends, and it was the first Game Boy game to include a battery backup, which allowed you to record your best times.
 These two features made F-1 Race a technical achievement, plus it was a solidly enjoyable racing game.

 Final Fantasy Adventure

-This action-RPG title is more Zelda than Final Fantasy, featuring a top-down point of view and real-time battles.
+This action-RPG title is more like Zelda than a Final Fantasy game, featuring a top-down point of view and real-time battles.
 You could also kill townspeople if you were so inclined.
 Along with hack-and-slash elements, Final Fantasy Adventure emphasized player stats and leveling up, making it the best of both the action-adventure and role-playing worlds.
 It also sported an excellent soundtrack, crisp graphics, and hours of quality gameplay.